 For each of these individuals, compensation was calculated based on total taxable earnings as defined in their home country's payroll systems.
-Consistent with SEC rules, we have annualized this number for part-time and full-time employees who were employed for less than the full year in 2017, but not for our associates whose positions are seasonal or temporary in nature.
-From this, our median employee was identified, an associate located in the United Kingdom who worked in a distribution center for part of the year.
-His total annual compensation was calculated in accordance with the requirements of the Summary Compensation Table as being \$4,828.
-When calculated against Mr. Prising's compensation for 2017 of \$11,987,783 as reflected in the Summary Compensation Table, it yields a CEO Pay Ratio of 2483:1.
+Consistent with SEC rules, we annualized this number for part-time and full-time employees who were employed for less than the full year, but not for our associates whose positions are seasonal or temporary in nature.
+The individual who was our median employee for our calculation in 2017 is no longer employed by us.
+In accordance with Item 402(u), we determined that there was another similarly compensated individual as the 2017 median employee, and we have used that individual as the median employee for the calculations.
+We believe we have not had any significant changes to our employee population or our employee compensation arrangements since last year and we believe the selection of this individual as our median employee does not result in a significant change to our pay ratio disclosure.
+The median employee identified for 2018 is an associate located in Israel who worked as a caregiver for part of the year.
+Her total annual compensation was calculated in accordance with the requirements of the Summary Compensation Table as being \$4,563.
+When calculated against Mr. Prising's compensation for 2018 of \$11,444,010 as reflected in the Summary Compensation Table, it yields a CEO Pay Ratio of 2,508:1.